hulasozdemir/keno_simulator/README.md

 ## Keno simulator

 There are 4 common strategies in Keno.
-This script compares these strategies to see if one of them are than others.

 * Picking the same sequence of numbers at each play
 * Randomly picking numbers